-The Company has performed a review of subsequent events through the date of the filing of this document.
+The Company has performed a review of subsequent events as of October 20, 2009, which is the date the financial statements were available for issuance.

 In the opinion of management, the accompanying unaudited condensed consolidated financial statements reflect all adjustments (consisting only of normal recurring adjustments) necessary to present fairly the Company's financial position, results of operations and cash flows for the interim periods presented.
 The financial statements contained in this Form 10-Q are not necessarily indicative of the results that may be expected for the year ending December 31, 2009 or for any other future period.